 Another aspect confirmed by James Park is that the Fitbit Ionic will offer the possibility music playbackIn fact, among the images that have been leaked we can see a headset that only confirms this fact, called Fitbit Flyer.

 How music will be part of the new clock has not been defined yet.
 We must not forget that the way platforms are evolving, now most of the music that is consumed is done by streaming.
 It is not simply having memory to record files and an application for playback.

-In the same interview with The Verge Park he confirmed it: "All we can say at this point is that music is a truly important part of the sports experience, and we will see some functionality related to it“.
+In the same interview with The Verge Park confirmed: "All we can say at this point is that music is a truly important part of the sports experience, and we will see some functionality related to it".

-But there are still fringes to cover with the record companies: "When it comes to the music industry, it's not just a technical detail.
-There's another kind of commercial problem when it comes to offline playback“.
+But there are still a few details to cover with the record companies: "When it comes to the music industry, it's not just a technical detail.
+There's another kind of commercial problem when it comes to offline playback".

 Rumours are that Fitbit's watch will come on the market with a Pandora application, but the problem is that this service is not available worldwide (only the United States, Australia and New Zealand) and it seems that have failed to reach an agreement with SpotifyThe company is the undisputed leader in the sector.

 Although there are not many confirmed details regarding the sports use of the watch, what is clear is that it will be intended for a user profile similar to that of the Apple Watch or the current Fitbit devices, that is, it will be focused on occasional sportsmen and women with not too competitive goals.